Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide | ExBulletin

 Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide

-Prime Minister Scott Morrison said yesterday Encourage people In New South Wales outbreaks, use the AstraZeneca booster for nearly eight weeks from the first shot, rather than waiting the commonly recommended 12 weeks.

-“We encourage a second dose of 8-12 weeks in the first half of that period. […]..It is consistent with Doctor’s advice […] And given the risks to people from outbreaks in the area, we believe it is important for them to receive a second dose of AstraZeneca as soon as possible. “

-Official health advice from ATAGI, Australia’s technical advisory group on immunity, most people still have booster shots In 12 weeks For optimal COVID protection, it can last up to 4 weeks under certain circumstances.
+Official health advice from ATAGI, Australia’s technical advisory group on immunity, shows that most people have a booster shot in 12 weeks for optimal COVID protection, but under certain circumstances it can drop to 4 weeks.
+You may.
 These situations include imminent travel and the risk of COVID-19 exposure.

+Read again: Covid-19 vaccine-related thrombi linked to amino acids in a new study

-With ATAGI concerns Other vaccine expertsIf you do a booster shot before 12 weeks, your body will not develop enough immunity to ensure protection from serious illness.
+The concern of ATAGI, and of other vaccine experts, is that if you shoot the booster before 12 weeks, your body will not develop enough immunity to ensure protection from serious illness.

 Are you confused?
 This is what we have ever known.